 A catering service contract is an independent contractor agreement between a caterer and their client.
-The document relays the terms by which the contractor will provide catering services for an event or over a fixed period of time.
+The document includes the terms by which the caterer provides food and drink services for an event.

 CATERING SERVICE CONTRACT

 This catering service contract (the “Contract”) serves as a contract between [CLIENT NAME], hereafter referred to as the “Client,” and [CATERER NAME], hereafter referred to as the “Caterer,” for catering services.

 1. SERVICES.
 The Caterer agrees to provide the following services to the Client:

 – Set up, breakdown, and cleaning of the food service area.

 2. FEES.
 The Client agrees to pay the Caterer a total fee of $[AMOUNT] for the services described above.
 This fee includes all service, food, and beverage costs.
 Any additional services requested by the Client will be billed separately.

 3. PAYMENT.
 Payment is due in full upon completion of the services.
 The Client agrees to pay the Caterer within [#] days of receipt of the invoice.